About the Online Research Notebook

 - Is there a limit to the amount of data I can store in the Online Research Notebook?

 You can store unlimited data in the Online Research Notebook.
 However there is an upload size limit of 250 MB per file.
 Larger files can be linked instead of uploaded; refer to the user guide Linking to a file or folder on your computer or the La Trobe network [DOCX 1.9MB].

 You can have an unlimited number of notebooks.

 - Is the Online Research Notebook suitable for storing sensitive research data?

 If you or your research team are currently in a contract or an agreement with any external companies or bodies, including funding agencies, please check your legally-binding agreements.
-Some agreements may state that any data cannot be stored in a cloud-based storage platform such as the Online Research Notebook.
+Some agreements may state that research data cannot be stored in a cloud-based storage platform, such as the Online Research Notebook.

 - What file types can be stored in the Online Research Notebook?

 You can store any type of file in the Online Research Notebook.
 However there is an upload size limit of 250 MB per file.
 Larger files can be linked instead of uploaded.